My buddy and I used to hunt the area for the best playgrounds.

 We looked for parallel bars and pull up bars specifically.
 These were gems.
 Some schools removed their entire playground if one child fell and got injured.
 So this was not as easy to find as it sounds.

 The back of my truck usually had a sandbag, a few Kettlebells and maybe a sled or prowler.

-Now, being 40, I find that more calisthenics and bodyweight bodybulding works great for the upper body.
+Now, being in my 40s, I find that more calisthenics and bodyweight bodybulding works great for the upper body.
 My lower body responds great to the big lifts that I pull from powerlifting, weightlifting and strongman exercises.

 Here's a favorite playground workout I've personally used on myself and with my athletes: